Maby0/JavaLox/README.md

 # JavaLox

-Lox is a custom programming language that I'm crafting in line with reading Robert Nystrom's Crafting Interpreters book.
+Lox is a custom programming language I'm developing inspired by Robert Nystrom's book, Crafting Interpreters.

-This is the first iteration of the programming language.
-The code found in this repository is responsible for transpiling Lox code into Java code before finally executing said code.
+This repository contains the initial version of the language.
+The code here transpiles Lox code into Java, which is then executed.